supreetsingh10/lyricist/README.md

 ## How to set up?

-You would need to generate an api key for this api `https://rapidapi.com/Paxsenix0/api/musixmatch-lyrics-songs`, it is called `x-rapid-api-key`.
-The TUI is using this api to get the lyrics of the song.
+- Make an account on `https://rapidapi.com/`

+- You would need to generate an api key for the api `https://rapidapi.com/Paxsenix0/api/musixmatch-lyrics-songs`, and subscribe the given api.
+Add the `x-rapid-api-key` & `x-rapid-api-host` to your environment variables.
 Add these two variables in the given format

 ## For linux